rm-hull/luma.led_matrix/README.rst

 github project from **max7219** to **luma.led_matrix** to reflect the changing nature of the codebase.

-There is no direct migration path, but the old `documentation <https://max7219.readthedocs.io>`_ and `PyPi packages <https://pypi.python.org/pypi/max7219>`_ will remain available indefinitely, but that deprecated codebase will no longer recieve updates or fixes.
+There is no direct migration path, but the old `docs <https://max7219.readthedocs.io>`_ and `PyPi packages <https://pypi.python.org/pypi/max7219>`_ will remain available indefinitely, but that deprecated codebase will no longer recieve updates or fixes.